-48 Wall St FL 23, New York, NY, 10005-2922 Banks and brokers may call collect at (212) 269-5550 All others may call toll-free at (800) 488-8095 Email: KVH@dfking.com ir voting by mail, pleas e roid and de etacn card at perforation be fore mailing.
-KVH INDUSTRIES, INC. THIS BLUE PROXY CARD IS ON NLY VALID WHEN SIGNED AND DATED BLUE PROXY CARD Please r nark you vote as in indicated in this example: X ard of Directors reco minees in Proposal 1. you vote "FO R ALL" of ir Board of Directors r d 3. ecommends you vo te "FOR" Proposals 2 elect two nominees as ring in 2024 Class I dire ctors for a thre e-year term 2.
-To approve, on an advisonamed executive officers , the compensation of ou 177 FOR WITHHOLD FOR ALL EXCEPT ☐ FOR AGAINST ABSTAIN Nominees: (1) Cielo Hemandez (2) Cathy-Ann Martine- Dolecki 3.
-To ratify the appointment registered public account LLP as our independen To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominees in the space below.
-FOR ☐ AGAINST ☐ ABSTAIN 8 Stockholder Signature (Title) Date Sto ockholder Signature, if joir ntly held (Title) Date sign full t TRUCTIONS: Please sign exa ning as an attorney, executor, a title as such.
-Joint owners should dministrator, trustee, guardio d each sign personally.
-All h an or other fiduciary, please give olders must sign.
-If a corporation
+48 Wall St FL 23, New York, NY, 10005-2922 Banks and brokers may call collect at (212) 269-5550 All others may call toll-free at (800) 488-8095 Email: KVH@dfking.com

+◆ If voting by mail, please fold and detach card at perforation before mailing. ◆ KVH INDUSTRIES, INC. THIS BLUE PROXY CARD IS ONLY VALID WHEN SIGNED AND DATED BLUE PROXY CARD Please mark your vote as indicated in this example: X Our Board of Directors recommends you vote "FOR" the nominees in Proposal 1.
+Our Board of Directors recommends you vote "FOR" Proposals 2 and 3.
+To elect two nominees as Class I directors for a three-year term expiring in 2024 To approve, on an advisory (non-binding) basis, the compensation of our named executive officers Nominees: (1) Cielo Hernandez FOR AGAINST ABSTAIN 3.
+FOR To ratify the appointmen registered public account ABSTAIN LLP as our independent (2) Cathy-Ann Martine-Dolecki FOR ☐ AGAINST ☐ ABSTAIN Stockholder Signature (Title) Date IN Sig ning as an attorney, executor, ad title as such.
+Joint owners should ctly as your name(s) app Iministrator, trustee, guard I each sign personally.
+All Date pear(s) on this proxy card.
+When stan or other fiduciary, please give holders must sign, if a corporation le, by authorized officer or person.